alexbevi/alexbevi.github.com/_posts/2024-08-29-risk-of-data-corruption-when-using-node-v22-dot-7-0-and-the-mongodb-node-dot-js-driver.markdown

 run().catch(console.dir);
 ```

-When run using a previous version of Node, the `Buffer` length is consistently evaluated for 20K iterations, a document is inserted into a MongoDB collection then successfully retried.
+When run using a previous version of Node, the `Buffer` length is consistently evaluated for 20K iterations, a document is inserted into a MongoDB collection then successfully retrieved.

 ```
 Running Node 22.6.0
 Found doc {"_id":1,"message":"bébé"}
 ```

-When the same reproduction is run using Node v22.7.0 however, invalid UTF-8 string data can be produced, which would then be inserted into the MongoDB collection.
+When the same reproduction is run using Node v22.7.0 however, invalid UTF-8 string data can be produced, which would then be inserted into the MongoDB collection, resulting in subsequent retrieval attempts failing.

 ```
 Running Node 22.7.0